zinsy23/media-timecode-search/README.md

 docker run -it --mount "type=bind,source=${PWD}\subtitles,target=/home/python/media-timecode-search/subtitles" media-timecode-search
 ```

 To run it interactively in PowerShell, referencing the subtitles from the cloud using Doppler, set up a service token in Doppler.
-Set up the cloud if not done so already, referencing the [Connecting to the Cloud](#connecting-to-the-cloud-the-way-i-do-it) section.
+Set up the cloud if not done so already, referencing the [Connecting to the Cloud](#connecting-to-the-cloud-my-process) section.
 Add it to the `dev` config in Doppler (if using in local development), preferably called `DOPPLER_TOKEN`.
+Ensure Doppler CLI is pointing to the dev config when running.
+Set it via `doppler setup` and follow the prompts.

 Then, run the following commands:
 ```sh